Ronnie Brown

 This is where particle analysis comes into play.

-With that, this article will cover everything you need to know about particle analysis in the aggregate industry, defining what aggregate is, explaining why particle analysis is important to the industry, and providing insight into some of the equipment used to analyze the particle size of your material.
+With that, this article will cover everything you need to know about particle analysis in the aggregate industry, define what aggregate is, explain why particle analysis is important to the industry, and provide insight into some of the equipment used to analyze the particle size of your material.

 What Is Aggregate?